pkkrusty/dl-guide/README.md

         Specify the zap2it username.

     -v, --version
-        Print the script version and debug info.
+        Print the script version with debug info and exit.
 ```
 ...or using environment variables.